code-onigiri/skygreg-wiki-ja/Resource-Generation.md

 Will fill Buckets with Water and converts some items into other items.

 The conversions are as follows; Dust -> Clay, Dirt -> Mud, stone dust variants -> Clay Ball.

+## Primitive Lava Condenser

+Will fill Buckets with Lava.